deloitte-capstone/responsible-ai/weeks/02-Perspectives-on-Ethical-AI.md

 doodle: /doodle.png
 ---

-# Data: Code Parsing, Malware
+# A Multi-Stakeholder Perspective on Ethical AI

 ## Topics